pshdev0/dexode/README.md

 * Learn about DeFi and what appears on the blockchain as you curate your transactions.
 * Data analytics.
 The world is our oyster here.

 You can check out a live video demo [here].
-If you would like to help me continue working on Dexode you can either
+If you would like to help me continue working on Dexode you can:

 * Contribute to the Dexode gitcoin.co page here.
-* Send donations to 0x6556b412c9E8b473E4F26b9F7cC0215e02ABcE4A on BNB Chain, Ethereum, Oasis Emerald, Polygon, Avalanche, Fantom, Moonriver, Heco, Cronos, or Fuse.
+* Send donations directly to 0x6556b412c9E8b473E4F26b9F7cC0215e02ABcE4A via BNB Chain, Ethereum, Oasis Emerald, Polygon, Avalanche, Fantom, Moonriver, Heco, Cronos, or Fuse.

 Thank you.